 Egg and Potato Salad Recipe

-1 1/2 lbs. yellow potatoes, cooked and cubed
+1 1/2 lbs. yellow potatoes, cooked

 3 hard-boiled eggs, chopped